VeraLapsa/Place-Stardew-Valley-Tampermonkey-Overlays/README.md

 **Please DM me on Discord if we need anything updated Vera#4726 or send a push request :)**

-**Manually Add Script**
-- Click on the Tamper Monkey icon up where extention icons are added( it's like a black rounded square with 2 white circles in it.)
-- Click create new script.
-- Clear the editor of it's default content.
-- Copy the code from a js file in this respository.
-- Save the script via File->Save or do a Ctrl-S
-- It should be enabled by default.
-- Do a Ctrl-Shift-R on /r/place to clear your cache.
 ***
 **Install from link**
 - [Main pixel art overlay](https://github.com/VeraLapsa/Place-Stardew-Valley-Tampermonkey-Overlays/raw/main/r-place%20templater%20Stardew%20Valley%20Main%20Place.user.js)